smithy-lang/smithy/docs/source/spec/core.rst

 **Validation**

 - Delete operations MUST be valid :ref:`instance operations <instance-operations>`.
-- Delete operations MUST NOT be marked as :ref:`readonly-trait`.
+- Delete operations MUST NOT be marked with :ref:`readonly-trait`.
-- Delete operations MUST be marked as :ref:`idempotent-trait`.
+- Delete operations MUST be marked with :ref:`idempotent-trait`.

 For example: